-- b) If the securityLevel specifies that the message is not to be authenticated then the NULL string is encoded as an OCTET STRING into the msgAuthenticationParameters field of the securityParameters.
+- b) If the securityLevel specifies that the message is not to be authenticated then a zero-length OCTET STRING is encoded into the msgAuthenticationParameters field of the securityParameters.
 The wholeMsg is now serialized and then represents the unauthenticated message being prepared. - 9) The completed message with its length is returned to the calling module with the statusInformation set to success. - 3.2.
 Processing an Incoming SNMP Message